openzipkin/brave/README.md

 </dependency>
 ```

-A great example of this in practice is using a newer version of Brave
+With the above in place, you can use the properties `brave-version`,
-than what's packaged in [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth).
-However, you should take
+`zipkin-reporter.version` or `zipkin.version` to override dependency
-care not to accidentally use an earlier version.
-If you hard-assign a
+versions coherently.
+This is most commonly to test a new feature or fix.

-version of Brave and also use an umbrella project like Sleuth, always
+Note: If you override a version, always double check that your version
-double check that your Brave version is valid (equal to or later) when
+is valid (equal to or later) than what you are updating.
+This will avoid
-updating the version of the umbrella project.
+class conflicts.